The origins of Helmsley’s unusual angular paths

 The garden today

 The paths are the one original feature of the garden itself and they give interesting and pleasing divisions throughout, creating intimate and unexpected garden rooms.
-The garden originally would have been an entirely practical space, growing fruit, vegetables and flowers for Duncombe Park and we very much wish to retain an element of this today.
-The walls are lined with stone fruit and apples, we have cordoned and espaliered apples and pears and our kitchen garden grows a range of vegetables with a selection of soft fruit.
-The cut flower garden is an area where we can sow different annuals every year in rows to cut for displays in the Orchid House.
-Productivity is still very important, however the garden now is a place for relaxation and exploration, representing different horticultural techniques to our visitors but also encouraging them to take their time, rest on a carefully positioned bench or enjoy a picnic on one of our expansive lawns.
+The garden originally would have been an entirely practical space, growing fruit, vegetables and flowers for Duncombe Park and retains an element of that to this day.
+The walls are lined with stone fruit and apples, there are cordoned and espaliered apples and pears and the kitchen garden grows a range of vegetables with a selection of soft fruit.
+The cut flower garden is an area to sow different annuals every year in rows to cut for displays in the Orchid House.
+Productivity is still very important, however the garden now is a place for relaxation and exploration, representing different horticultural techniques to our visitors but also encouraging them to take their time, rest on a carefully positioned bench or enjoy a picnic on the grass.

 The garden has been shaped by a number of passionate individuals.
-Alison Ticehurst began to create the beautiful space we see today, followed by a number of gardeners over the years, including Paul Radcliffe, Norman Potter, Helen Fletcher and Mike I’Anson.
-Volunteers have always been an important part of how the garden has evolved and today we are entirely reliant on our volunteers for the day to day upkeep of the garden.
-This means the more that volunteers are involved with the design and development of the garden, the more able they are to care for it.
-Helmsley is not a highly manicured garden, it is gently tended with a relaxed, accessible look that we hope resonates with our visitors and gives them ideas for their own gardens at home.
-We do have formal gardens set within the walls, namely
+Alison Ticehurst began the creation of this beautiful space, followed by a number of gardeners over the years, including Paul Radcliffe, Norman Potter, Helen Fletcher and Mike I’Anson.
+Volunteers have always been a key element in the running of the garden and today they undertake all the maintenance, working with the garden’s volunteer coordinators to keep the garden looking wonderful.
+Helmsley is not a highly manicured garden, it is gently tended with a relaxed, accessible look to charm visitors and inspire them with ideas for their own gardens.
+More formal gardens of the garden include

 - The Clematis Garden